yopem/config/README.md

-# Tooling
+# Config

-Yopem tooling for TypeScript projects.
+Yopem configurations for TypeScript projects.

 Includes configurations for: